17 May 17: Change of Command and Change of Responsibility at the NSO

 In support of SFOR he has deployed to Sarajevo, Bosnia Herzegovina in 1998, and as part of the ISAF mission he has deployed to Kabul, Afghanistan in 2003.

-Colonel Joachim Schreckinger is married to Martina and has one son and one daughter.
-They live near Günzburg, Bavaria.
+Colonel Joachim Schreckinger is married and has two children.
+They live in Bavaria.

 Command Sergeant Major